collective/collective.messagesviewlet/README.rst

 The hiding functionality uses a cookie.
 It is necessary to deactivate a message to "reset" the cookie.
 When activating again, the message will be displayed.

+The optional examples profiles add some usefull examples that can be activated when needed:
+* message for scheduled maintenance : must be activated for anonymous or members
+* message for imminent or current maintenance : must be activated for anonymous
+* message for staging site

 Improvements
 ------------